selimslab/selimslab.github.io/_posts/philosophy/thoughts/2020-5-29-big-history.md

 First Stone Tools, Fire 2M

-They Were Survival Experts
+> Early humans were survival experts

-Cooperation Is What Makes Us Different
+> Cooperation Is What Makes Us Different

-Language And Writing Enabled Us To Expand, Preserve, Build On Knowledge
+> Language And Writing Enabled Us To Expand, Preserve, Build On Knowledge

 Sapiens 200 000 Years